korayciftciii/dashwave/SETUP.md

 1. Go to [Clerk Dashboard](https://dashboard.clerk.com/)
 2. Create a new application
-3. Choose your authentication providers (Email, Google, etc.)
+3. Choose your authentication providers (Email, Google, GitHub, Microsoft)
 4. Copy your API keys to the `.env.local` file

 #### Configure Redirects